 For those not within the culture of the

-In some circles it is suggested that all a criminal needs to do with a stolen credit card is to locate a website that accepts credit cards online and if the transaction comes back 'approved' they know they may have a short period of time to undertake their criminal activities in the physical world.
+It is common knowledge that all a criminal needs to do with a stolen credit card is to locate a website that accepts credit cards online and if the transaction comes back 'approved' they know they may have a short period of time to undertake their criminal activities in the physical world.

 Unfortunately the business owner who has fallen victim to this fraud has no idea at this stage.
-The business owner will send out the goods or provide the service and it may be some weeks before the bank breaks the news the transaction was in fact a fraudulent one.
+The business owner will send out the goods or provide the service , which they are required to do in a timely fashion, and it may be many weeks before the bank breaks the news the transaction was in fact a fraudulent one.

 A merchant (business owner) cannot keep funds from a credit card payment that was not authorised to be paid to the merchant by the legitimate cardholder.
 Therefore the entire amount is reversed out of the business owners bank account by the bank in a process called 'charge back'.
 Some banks even charge an hefty extra fee for this.

-Without any form of control the online business owner is totally at the mercy of the system.
-And it is the business owner who has to pay for the loss - a highly undesirable event played out tens of thousands of times every single day around the world, and one of the main reasons why accepting credit cards online is considered the highest risk transaction type of all.
+Without any form of control the online business owner is totally at the mercy of the system and it is the business owner who invariably has to pay for the loss - a highly undesirable event played out tens of thousands of times every single day around the world, and the indisputable number one reasons why accepting credit cards online is considered the highest risk transaction type of all.

-THE SOLUTION: Engineer a payment gateway that does not require private merchant accounts to be sitting open and accessible to everyone on the open internet.
+THE SOLUTION: Engineer a payment gateway that does not require private merchant accounts to be sitting open and accessible to the entire population on the open internet.

-e-Path completely removes the merchant account from the internet thereby denying access to 'anonymous' individuals and transactions from being performed automatically without the business owner's knowledge.
+e-Path completely removes the merchant account from the internet thereby denying access to anonymous individuals and transactions from being performed automatically online without the business owner's knowledge.

 Criminals never use their real address, phone number, fax etc., so it can be surprisingly easy to identify then delete attempts at fraud as they are received. e-Path provides you with the ability to check things first before the charge is performed which gives online business a powerful and highly effective tool in the fight against falling victim to credit card fraud and having to deal with costly bank 'charge backs'.